Skip to content

 The process

-Chapman Robinson & Moore had an energy assessment by the Environmental Information Exchange team at Oxford Brookes University, assessing existing energy usage and potential areas for savings.
+Chapman Robinson & Moore had an on-site energy assessment which looked at their existing energy usage and potential areas for savings.

 19,062 kWh